lorenzofelletti/tf-kind/README.md

       },
     ]
     ```
-  - Then clicink on the *Update* button.
+  - Then clicking on the *Update* button.